mattrothenberg/react-compare-2d/README.md

 # react-compare-2d

-A React component for creating interactive 2D comparison sliders with multidirectional sliding.
+A React component for creating interactive comparison sliders with support for horizontal, vertical, and 2D sliding modes.
 Perfect for before/after comparisons, image reveals, and interactive content exploration.

 ## Features

-- 🎯 **2D multidirectional sliding** - Move crosshair in both X and Y directions
+- 🎯 **Multiple orientations** - Horizontal, vertical, or full 2D sliding
 - 🎨 **Zero dependencies** - Lightweight with no external dependencies
 - ♿ **Fully accessible** - WCAG compliant with keyboard navigation and ARIA support
 - 📱 **Touch/mouse support** - Works on all devices